EoinFitzsimons/EoinFitzsimons/README.md

 **Real-world IT Experience**: My internship in IT support gives me a unique perspective on how technology actually works in business environments, not just in development theory.

-## 🎯 2025 Goals
+## 🎯 Final Year Goals (2024-2025)

-- [ ] Successfully complete fourth year at NCI
+- [ ] Successfully complete my final year at NCI with distinction
+- [ ] Complete capstone project combining development and IT operations knowledge
-- [ ] Build projects that solve real IT problems I've encountered
+- [ ] Build portfolio projects that demonstrate full-stack capabilities
 - [ ] Contribute to open-source projects
-- [ ] Transition from IT support to software development role
+- [ ] Secure a graduate software development role
-- [ ] Share knowledge gained from both coding and support perspectives
+- [ ] Share knowledge gained from both academic and practical IT experience

 ## 🌐 Portfolio Website